secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ## Requirements {#requirements}

-- [ ] TODO in "Publication Format and Distribution Requirements"/Machine readable: Must be easy to extend/alter by other organizations (e.g. maybe the BSI wants to publish its own secure crypto config that differs from the standardized one.
+- [ ] TODO in "Publication Format and Distribution Requirements"/Machine readable.
+Must be easy to extend/alter by other organizations (e.g. maybe the BSI wants to publish its own secure crypto config that differs from the standardized one.
 Maybe a hierarchical approach with inheritance from the base SCC?) added?
-- [ ] TODO in "General requirements": *Threat Model* / adversary powers: What kind of attacker should the secure crypto config protect against?
+- [ ] TODO in "General requirements", *Threat Model* / adversary powers.
+What kind of attacker should the secure crypto config protect against?
 (Almighty?
 Government?
 Company?).
 Presumably  different group of attackers.

 - Security Level Requirements: